CopernicaMarketingSoftware/Documentation/Mailerq/4.0/management-console.md

 the `www-certificate`, `www-privatekey` and `www-ciphers` variables.

-Once enabled, the encrypted management console can be accessed using the address "https://hostname.of.your.server" if you use default port 443, or "https://hostname.of.your.server:port" for any other port.
+Once enabled, the encrypted management console can be accessed using the address `https://hostname.of.your.server` if you use default port 443, or `https://hostname.of.your.server:port` for any other port.

 ## Status overview

-Once you open the management console. you first get access to the status over view page.
+Once you open the management console, you first get access to the status Overview interface.
 This shows a summary of the email messages passing through MailerQ.
 Here you can see how many messages have been processed, delivered, retried, failed and more.
 It also shows the number of SMTP connections that are currently active and how many are being attempted.

 ![MailerQ status](copernica-docs:Mailerq/Images/mailerq-overview.png)

 ### AMQP monitor

 The Overview interface also shows a summery of the messages going through your RabbitMQ queues.
-It shows exactly how many messages RabbitMQ has received, the amount of rescheduled messages, the messages in memory and the results (success, failure, retries).
-It also shows the amount of active temporary queues.
+It shows exactly how many messages RabbitMQ has received, the number of rescheduled messages, the messages in memory and the results (success, failure, retries).
+It also shows the number of active temporary queues.

-## MTA IPs
+## MTA IP's

 To get a more detailed picture, the MailerQ MTA management console allows you to zoom in on per-IP performance.
 This list is updated in real time.

 ![MailerQ IP's](copernica-docs:Mailerq/Images/mailerq-mta-ips.png)

 ## Domains

 Not every domain likes to receive email at high rates.
-The domains view provides real-time information on per-domain performance e.g. queues or failed deliveries.
+The domains view provides real-time information on per-domain performance, e.g. queues or failed deliveries.
 Use this info to make adjustments on the fly for example modify email throttle settings.

 ![MailerQ domains](copernica-docs:Mailerq/Images/mailerq-domains.png)

 ## Email throttling